What price to pay? Auto-tuning a building MPC controller for optimal economic cost: Case study settings

-In this research, only one constraint is implemented, however, both the CONFIG algorithm and the PMV integrated CDF constraint can deal with multiple constraints problems, e.g. adding a constraint demanding that the PMV value at 50\% is smaller than 0.2.
+In this research, only one constraint is implemented.
+However, both the CONFIG algorithm and the PMV integrated CDF constraint can handle multiple constraints, such as adding a constraint requiring that the absolute PMV value at 50\% is smaller than 0.2.